 - Qualified applicants will be contacted to schedule an interview appointment.

 - The LLU Nuclear Medicine program does not have a waiting list, nor do we hold seats for anyone.

 Applicants must complete the following subjects at an accredited college or university prior to entering the program.

-Chemistry (Intro or General) with lab - one year
+Intro/General to Chemistry with a lab - One year sequence

-Human Anatomy & Physiology with lab (complete sequence)
+Human Anatomy & Physiology with labs (complete sequence)